bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/03_Execution_Environments/03_Deployments/02_Agents/01_Local.rst

     compss@bsc.es:~$ compss_agent_add_resources [options] resource_name [<adaptor_property_name=adaptor_property_value>]

-By default, the command modifies the resource pool of the agent deployed on the node running the command listenning on port 46101; however, this can be modified by using the options ``--agent_node`` and ``--agent_port`` to indicate the endpoint of the COMPSs Agent.
+By default, the command modifies the resource pool of the agent deployed on the node running the command listening on port 46101; however, this can be modified by using the options ``--agent_node`` and ``--agent_port`` to indicate the endpoint of the COMPSs Agent.
 The other options passed in to the command modify the characteristics of the resources to attach; by default, it adds one single CPU core.
 However, it also allows to modify the amount of GPU cores, FPGAs, memory type and size and OS details.

 .. code-block:: console